 Too much of a good thing can be bad for us, and unfortunately that means traditional pancakes.
 With me being health conscious, I want to make sure my family is able to enjoy delicious foods and still be healthy and nutritious!

-This recipe calls for dairy free alternatives such as vegan margarine and almond milk.
+This recipe calls for dairy-free alternatives such as vegan margarine and almond milk.
 Coconut sugar provides a lower glycemic index than refined white sugar.
-Whole wheat flour replaces white flour, and a gluten free flour can be substituted as well!
+Whole wheat flour replaces white flour, and gluten-free flour can be substituted as well!
 The moringa powder flavour is balanced quite nicely with the sweetness of the apples in these pancakes.
-The cinnamon apple topping replaces maple syrup.
+The Natural Scintillating Cinnamon Liquid replaces maple syrup.